dennisreimann/website/src/articles/2016-12-30-phoenix-deployment-gatling-ubuntu-digital-ocean.md

 There are many options to go beyond this setup and there is also a very detailed guide on [deploying into a multi-server load balanced setup on Digital Ocean](http://www.akitaonrails.com/2016/12/23/elixir-phoenix-app-deployed-into-a-load-balanced-digitalocean-setup) by Fabio Akita.
+I also wrot a follow-up on [Configuring NGINX for Phoenix applications](/articles/phoenix-nginx-config.html) you might be interested in.

 In case you want to try all of this for yourself you can use my [Digital Ocean referrer link](http://www.digitalocean.com/?refcode=63eb025a3190) to sign up there.